-As a national initiative, The Wildlife Trusts are championing 150 Living Landscape schemes around the UK which take a new view to managing land to do more for wildlife, people and the economy.
-Within the Broadland Catchment boundary there are five living landscapes, North Norfolk Woods, Bure Valley, Upper Thurne and Claylands run by the Norfolk Wildlife Trust and the Suffolk Broads Living Landscape run by the Suffolk Wildlife Trust.
-Read more about the Living Landscape programme.
+As a national initiative, The Wildlife Trusts are championing the Living Landscape schemes around the UK which take a new view to managing land to do more for wildlife, people and the economy.
+Within the Broadland Rivers Catchment there are three living landscapes, North Norfolk, Bure and Thurne and Claylands run by the Norfolk Wildlife Trust.
+The Suffolk Wildlife Trust support the National Nature Recovery Network.

-The Campaign for the Farmed Environment (CFE) encourages farmers to protect and enhance the environment.
+Championing the Farmed Environment (CFE) encourages farmers to protect and enhance the environment.
 It is administered by the NFU and FWAG and has local liaison groups for Norfolk and Suffolk to facilitate farmers in choosing, locating and managing suitable voluntary measures to protect soil and water, and benefit wildlife.
-Find out more about the Campaign for the Farmed Environment.

 Other water or wildlife related initiatives

 - The Norfolk and Suffolk Water Management Partnerships deliver flood risk management across their counties.